bhumika1240/cmpn202-operating-systems/week1.md

-# Week 1 – System Planning and Setup
+# Week 1 – System Planning and Distribution Selection

 ## 1. Introduction
 This week focuses on planning the system architecture, selecting a Linux server distribution, and setting up the initial virtual machine environment for the CMPN202 Operating Systems coursework.
 The aim is to deploy a secure, headless Linux server administered remotely.